iniobongessien/iniobongessien.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Intergroup Relations
-- Stereotyping and Prejudice
+- Stereotyping, Prejudice, and Discrimination
-- Social Context
+- Social Context and Inequality
-- Social Identity
+- Social Identity and Group Processes
-- Stigmatized Groups
+- Perception of Social Environments

 # Education to show in About widget
 education: